wknishio/variable-terminal/doc/readme.txt

 * Proxy password controls the password for proxy authentication.
 * Encryption type enables connection encryption using RC4 or AES algorithms.
 * Encryption password sets the password for connection encryption.
-* Authentication login sets the authentication login for connection.
-* Authentication password sets the authentication password for connection.
 * Sessions limit define a limit for simultaneous sessions in server.
 * Session commands define commands to be sent to server when session starts.